gnomestack/deno-tasks/README.md

 ```
 ## Variables

-Environment variables can be set in the tasks.file and may
+Environment variables can be set in fire.yaml and may
 uses other variables to construct values.

 ```yaml